Lachlan McNeil (Australian rules footballer)

 Lachlan McNeil (born 2 September 2001) is an Australian rules footballer who plays for the Western Bulldogs in the Australian Football League (AFL).
 He was recruited by the Western Bulldogs with the 11th draft pick in the 2020 AFL Rookie draft.

 Early football

-McNeil played junior football with the South Clare Demons in the North Eastern Football League, beginning in the under 14s division and playing a total of 47 games over 4 seasons.
+Son of former Norwood wingman Tim McNeil who played 62 games for the Redlegs in the 1980's, McNeil played junior football with the South Clare Demons in the North Eastern Football League, beginning in the under 14s division and playing a total of 47 games over 4 seasons.
 He played for the Woodville-West Torrens junior divisions in 2019, where he was selected in the South Australia Under 18s state squad in the 2019 AFL Under 18 Championships.
 He was named as one of the best players for South Australia in Rounds 2 and 5.